How Can We Help?

 Can the name of the event be populated into the text message?

-No, the event name cannot be automatically populated into SMS messages sent through TicketStripe’s ticket sharing feature.
+No, the event name cannot be automatically populated in SMS messages sent through TicketStripe’s ticket-sharing feature.

 Due to the 160-character limit of SMS messages and regulatory requirements, all campaign texts must be pre-approved by The Campaign Registry (TCR) in advance.
 Dynamically populating event names into share messages could result in: